mehaknarang15/VCIS_Insights/README.md

 ## Dataset
 The dataset used for this project is obtained from the VCIS GD Schedules.
-It contains 2186 rows and columns in the dataset include:
+The dataset contains 2186 rows and 4 columns that are:
 1. S.No.
 2. Name of Applicant
 3. UG/PG Program